apache/openwhisk-deploy-kube/docs/k8s-aws.md

 AWS/EKS instructions to do so.

 Shortly after you deploy your helm chart, an ELB should be automatically created.
-You will can determine its hostname by issuing the command `kubectl get services  -o wide`.
+You can determine its hostname by issuing the command `kubectl get services -o wide`.
 Use the value in the the EXTERNAL-IP column for the nginx service and port 443 to define your wsk apihost.